-Generally, the Employee or Pensioner's Spouse does not need to be enrolled in the health care plan where the spouse works or is collecting a pension benefit, or in an individual health plan through the Health Insurance Marketplace, if ONE of the following are applicable:
+Generally, the Employee or Pensioner's Spouse does not need to be enrolled in the health care plan where the spouse he or she works or is collecting a pension benefit, or in an individual health plan through the Health Insurance Marketplace, if ONE of the following are applicablereasons apply:

-- The Employee or Pensioner's spouse does not work full-time or is not collecting a pension benefit; or - The Employee or Pensioner's spouse is not eligible for benefits under the employer's health care plan because the spouse has not satisfied their employer's requirements as to the number of hours worked or has not satisfied their employer's requirements to be eligible for retiree health benefits; or - The Employee or Pensioner's spouse's employer requires a contribution from the employee or former employee of more than 50% of the premium for the lowest active or retiree health benefit plan available through their own employer; or - The Employee or Pensioner's spouse's employer does not offer active or retiree health coverage or a cash benefit in lieu of health coverage; or. - The Pensioner's spouse does not work full-time and collects a pension benefit and is eligible for Medicare and the spouse's former employer does not offer a cash benefit in lieu of health coverage and only offers a Medicare Advantage plan.
+- The Employee or Pensioner's spouse does not work full-time or is not collecting a pension benefit; or - The Employee or Pensioner's spouse is not eligible for benefits under the employer's health care plan because the spouse has not satisfied theirhis or her employer's requirements as to the number of hours worked or has not satisfied theirhis or her employer's requirements to be eligible for retiree health benefits; or - The Employee or Pensioner's spouse's employer requires a contribution from the employee or former employee of more than 50% of the premium for the lowest active or retiree health benefit plan available through theirhis or her own employer; or - The Employee or Pensioner's spouse's employer does not offer active or retiree health coverage or a cash benefit in lieu of health coverage; or. - The Employee or Pensioner's spouse does not work full-time and collects a pension benefit and is eligible for Medicare and the spouse's former employer does not offer a cash benefit in lieu of health coverage and only offers a Medicare Advantage plan.